camunda/feel-scala/feel-engine/README.md

 # FEEL Engine

-A parser and interpreter for FEEL (Friendly Enough Expression Language) written in Scala.
+The core FEEL engine (parser and interpreter).
+Usually, it is integrated in a project as library.
+In the project, the engine is either called directly (i.e. `engine.evalExpression(..)`) or using the script engine API.

-## How to use it?
+## Usage

-Add the FEEL engine to your project by copying the [jar file](https://github.com/camunda/feel-scala/releases) _(feel-engine-${VERSION}-complete.jar)_ or adding the project as dependency.
+Add the engine as dependency to your project:

 ```xml
 <dependency>